NXP Semiconductors sells China JV stake as Qualcomm takeover awaits Beijing nod

 NXP, Qualcomm and the commerce ministry did not immediately respond to Reuters’ requests for comment on Wednesday.

-Last month, the U.S. government blocked the acquisition of Qualcomm by Singapore’s Broadcom Ltd (AVGO.O), citing national security concerns and worries about China gaining the upper-hand in fifth-generation (5G) mobile network technology. [nL3N1QW471]
+Last month, the U.S. government blocked the acquisition of Qualcomm by Singapore’s Broadcom Ltd, citing national security concerns and worries about China gaining the upper-hand in fifth-generation (5G) mobile network technology.

 Reporting by Cate Cadell; Editing by Adam Jourdan and Christopher Cushing